Singapore doctors help Bangladesh hospitals improve treatment of burn patients

 "We have analysed from our Bangladeshi counterparts that their nursing as well as allied health professionals need to have a more systematic approach to training and empowering them are the key aims of the project," said Dr Chong Si Hack, consultant at the plastic, reconstructive and aesthetic surgery department at SGH.

-Every day, the burn unit at the current Dhaka College and Hospital sees about 250 patients at its A&E Department.

-Of these, only about 10 patients are able to be admitted due to space constraints.
+"With the nurses being empowered and able to carry out a procedure such as dressing change, this will benefit more patients and lead to better outcome for the patients eventually."

-However, this problem will soon be addressed with the setting up of a new 500-bed Sheikh Hasina National Burn and Plastic Surgery Institute that will be ready by the end of next year.
+In addition, patients will soon benefit from the new 500-bed Sheikh Hasina National Burn and Plastic Surgery Institute which is expected to be ready by the end of next year.